About Us

 The author Horatio Scott Carslaw (1870–1954) was a Scottish-born mathematician and Professor of Mathematics at the "University of Sydney".
 Educated at the University of Glasgow and Cambridge, he excelled in mathematics and physics, earning a reputation for clarity and rigor.
 Carslaw specialized in "applied mathematics", particularly in the mathematical theory of heat conduction, and his textbooks, including "An Introduction to the Infinitesimal Calculus", aimed to make complex topics accessible for science and engineering students.
 Beyond research, Carslaw influenced mathematics education in Australia, shaping secondary school curricula and fostering a strong connection between "teaching" and practical applications.
 His legacy endures through his publications and contributions to applied mathematics.

-Similar Calculus with Analytical Geometry Books
+Calculus with Analytical Geometry PDF | S.M.
+Yusuf & Solutions

 A foundational guide to infinitesimal calculus with practical notes by Horatio Carslaw, suitable for science and engineering learners.

-Analytical Geometry & Calculus by Charles Davies - PDF
+Analytical Geometry and Calculus - Charles Davies | PDF

 A foundational text by Charles Davies covering analytical geometry and differential and integral calculus for students and educators.